tagtogorg/tagtog-doc/collaboration.md

   </table>
 </div>
 <div class="one-third-col">
   {% include message.html message="If an annotation is shared by exactly 50% of the versions, the annotation is not promoted to <code>master</code>.
-A value over 50% is required for the promotion." %}
+The value must be _over 50%_ for the promotion." %}
 </div>
 <div class="two-third-col">
   <h3>Conflict resolution</h3>